-The average salary of a nurse practitioner in Ohio is $117,982 per year.
+The nurse practitioner salary in Ohio is on the average $117,982 per year.

 A nurse practitioner in Ohio is a registered nurse with a Master’s degree who has special training in health promotion and disease prevention.